davidgomezpr1/Python_Correlation_Movie/README.md

 ## Business Request

-As a cinephile, I wanted to look at how different of the movie business correlate to the gross earnings.
+As a data analyst working for a film production company, internal stakeholders wanted me to dig into data for the past few decades of the film business to help them address their hypotheses.
+Bringing clarity to these, would have a significant impact on their company goals for the coming year.

-I built this analysis to test the following hypotheses:
+The following hypotheses were provided for me to test:

 - The `gross` earnings of a movie will be strongly correlated to its `budget`.
 - The `gross` revenue of a movie will be strongly correlated to the the fame/size of the `company` that produced it.